This article will help you:

 Good news: Optimizely’s Stats Engine removes the need to calculate a sample size in advance by using a methodology called sequential testing, which collects evidence as your test runs to declare significant results and show you winners and losers as quickly and accurately as possible.

 The importance of sample size

 Even though you no longer need to calculate sample size as an experiment runs, you should understand why it's important to have a healthy sample size when making decisions.

 A healthy sample size is at the heart of making accurate statistical conclusions and a strong motivation behind why we created Stats Engine.
-When your test has a low conversion rate for a given sample size, it means that there is not yet enough evidence to conclude that the effect you're seeing is due to a real difference between the baseline and variation instead of chance alone: in more statistical terms, your test is underpowered.
+When your test has a low conversion rate for a given sample size, it means that there is not yet enough evidence to conclude that the effect you're seeing is due to a real difference between the baseline and variation instead of due to chance: in statistical terms, your test is underpowered.